 Try Grilled Fruit at Your Next Summer Barbecue

-Whether enjoy your grilled fruit by itself, use it in a recipe, or simply top it off with some ice cream, it’s sure to be a hit with everyone!
-What are some of your favorite grilled fruits?
-Let us know in the comments!
+Grab the lemonade and hit the picnic tables because you won’t want to miss out on these hot-weather treats.
+Whether enjoy your grilled fruit by itself, use it in a recipe, or top it off with some ice cream, it’s sure to be a hit with everyone!
+What are some of your favorite grilled fruit recipes?
+Share them on FamilyApp!